 Click on livestreams – and share with friends

 There's never been a better time to discover what your favourite acts are really like and how they sound.
-Whether it's Niall Horan playing in his PJs, Train dedicating a heartfelt rendition of Calling all Angels to frontline care-workers on Global Citizen's 'Together at Home', or Neil Young's fireside sessions, almost every artist you can think of is reaching out to their fans from the seclusion of their homes – and you can stream it all.
+Whether it's Niall Horan playing in his PJs, Train dedicating a heartfelt rendition of Calling all Angels to frontline care-workers on Global Citizen's 'Together at Home', or Neil Young's fireside sessions, almost every artist you can think of is reaching out to fans from their homes – and you can stream it all.

 If theatre, opera or musicals are your bag, plenty of big and small companies (Sadlers Wells, Royal Opera House and Jasmin Vardimon, to name but a few) have launched streaming programmes with an option to pay what you can.
-A useful resource here is the Stage's rolling coverage of the theatre industry's response to coronavirus.

 Keep buying tickets to gigs (and keep hold of current ones)